-A flaw in electronic hotel door locks from Assa Abloy could allow hackers to access guest rooms and other secure locations at millions of properties around the world, F-Secure researchers have discovered.
+F-Secure researchers have discovered a flaw in electronic hotel door locks from Assa Abloy that could allow hackers to access guest rooms and other secure locations at millions of properties worldwide.

 Software updates were issued to fix the flaw in the smart locks, called “the Vision by VingCard,” after F-Secure notified and worked with Assa Abloy over the past year.

-The researchers had found a way to make a master key using information from a key card for any room — including closets and garages, and even long-expired or discarded keys.
-The method would have allowed hackers to carry out an attack without being noticed.
+The researchers had found a way to make a master key using information from a key card for any room, including closets and garages, and even long-expired or discarded keys.
+This method would have allowed hackers to carry out an attack without being noticed.

 Persistence Pays Off

-The researchers started looking into the issue after a 2003 incident in which a colleague’s laptop was stolen during a security conference.
+The researchers looked into the issue after a 2003 incident in which a colleague’s laptop was stolen during a security conference.
 The hotel staff reportedly had not taken the reported theft seriously, saying there were no signs of forced entry or unauthorized room access.

 Over the years, the researchers spent thousands of hours, on and off, investigating the incident.
-They eventually homed in on a lock known for having strong security and high quality.
+They eventually settled on a lock known for its strong security and high quality.

 “Only after we thoroughly understood how the system was designed were we able to identify seemingly innocuous shortcomings,” said Timo Hirvonen, senior security consultant for F-Secure.
 “We creatively combined these shortcomings to come up with a method of creating master keys.”